-Students of 12th standard with a Science, Commerce and Arts stream, who have cleared the Board exams from a recognized board are eligible to apply for the Integrated Law course (5 years long) program.
+Students of 12th standard with a Science, Commerce and Arts stream, who have cleared the board exams from a recognized board are eligible to apply for the integrated law course (5-years long) programme.

 - B.A.
 LL.B.